byeah/testJekyll/README.md

 	jekyll serve
 </pre>

-Then view the page at localhost:4000/testJekyll
+Then view the page at http://localhost:4000/testJekyll

+Have fun!

 [here]: https://byeah.github.io/testJekyll/